fuzzybinary/godot_dart/README.md

 # Current State

 > [!NOTE]
-> This extension is compatible with Godot 4.2+
+> This extension is compatible with Godot 4.2+.
+Global Classes require Godot 4.3

 Here's a list of planned features and work still to be done ( ✅ - Seems to be